micmejia/bible-dump/NKJV/Joel/Joel 2.md

 Who knows _if_ He will turn and relent, And leave a blessing behind Him-- A grain offering and a drink offering For the Lord your God?

 ###### 15
-Blow the [^f]trumpet in Zion, Consecrate a fast, Call a sacred assembly;
+Blow the trumpet in Zion, Consecrate a fast, Call a sacred assembly;

 ###### 16
 Gather the people, Sanctify the congregation, Assemble the elders, Gather the children and nursing babes; Let the bridegroom go out from his chamber, And the bride from her dressing room.

 ###### 17
-Let the priests, who minister to the Lord, Weep between the porch and the altar; Let them say, "Spare Your people, O Lord, And do not give Your heritage to reproach, That the nations should [^g]rule over them.
+Let the priests, who minister to the Lord, Weep between the porch and the altar; Let them say, "Spare Your people, O Lord, And do not give Your heritage to reproach, That the nations should rule over them.
 Why should they say among the peoples, 'Where _is_ their God?' " ## The Land Refreshed

 ###### 18
 Then the Lord will be zealous for His land, And pity His people.